Blumenwagen/asm-fetch/README.md

 ## Features

 - None.
-It can show data and thats it.
+It can show data and that's it.
 I would not recommend trying to customize it.
+Maybe don't even use it actually.

 ## Build Instructions